The Irony of Fate: Sequel

 A sequel, The Irony of Fate 2, was released in December 2007, becoming a box office hit and grossing over $55 million to a production budget of $5 million.

 The film starred Konstantin Khabensky and Elizaveta Boyarskaya as the grown-up children of Lukashin and Sheveleva who have managed to get into the same situation as their parents did.

 Andrey Myagkov, although he took part in the filming, eventually expressed his regret and dissatisfaction with the final result.

 Remakes

-In 2015, an Indian remake of the film, titled I Love NY, was released, starring actors Sunny Deol and Kangana Ranaut.
+In 2015, an Indian remake of the film, titled I Love New Year, was released, starring actors Sunny Deol and Kangana Ranaut.
 The film performed poorly critically and was a box office flop.

 In 2022, an American remake of the film, titled About Fate, was released.
 It was directed by Maryus Vaysberg and starred Emma Roberts and Thomas Mann in the lead roles.

 In 2022, TNT TV channel released a parody of Sulba's Irony called "The Self-Irony of Fate" starring Timur Badtrudinov, Olga Buzova, Olga Kartunkova, Philip Kirkorov.